ppar/tf-ebs-attach/README.md

 # tf-ebs-attach

 This tool lets you "import" an AWS EBS volume attachment into your Terraform state file.

-While Terraform lets you import AWS instances and EBS volumes, it does not support importing the synthetic "aws_volume_attachment" resource that has no identifiable counterpart in AWS.
+While Terraform lets you import AWS instances and EBS volumes, it  doesn't seem to support importing the synthetic "aws_volume_attachment" resource that has no identifiable counterpart in AWS, so this hack provides a workaround.

 ## Usage
 ```